-The mobile terminal front-end is based on a heterodyne architecture, followed by a 10-bit analog-to-digital converter.
+The mobile terminal front-end is based on a heterodyne architecture, followed by a 10-bit analog-to-digital converter, where 8 most significant bits are used as the estimators' inputs.
 The carrier frequency is set to 2.1 GHz.